hereismari/hadoop-job-time-prediction/source/README.md

 1. Compile the classes
 2. Generate the jar

-You can get help in this tasks with this [link](https://github.com/openstack/sahara/tree/master/etc/edp-examples/edp-java) :).
+You can get help in these tasks with this [link](https://github.com/openstack/sahara/tree/master/etc/edp-examples/edp-java) :).